 At some point, these various villages federated, and a central king emerged.
 According to myth, this first king was advised to found a great city wherever the wild goats led him.
 Following their meanderings, he came to the spot he called Aigai, whose name derives from the Greek word for goat.

 A City of Culture

 However Aigai was founded, a walled acropolis had been built at the center of the ancient city by the 5th Century BC, quickly becoming a cultural and dynastic center.

+It may not be as large as it once was during the time of the royal dynasty, but it has an eventful past!
 It was in Aigai’s theatre that the father of Alexander the Great, King Phillip II, was assassinated by a bodyguard and lover.